-Included in prepayments and accrued income within the Financial Statements are two amounts:
+Included in prepayments and accrued income within the Financial Statements are the following amounts:

 - a.
-Interest receivable of €63.7million (2022: €58.9million) which has been included as part of the valuation of fixed income securities on the regulatory balance sheet. - b.
-Deferred Acquisition Costs of €180.2million (2022: €106.5million).
-This value is excluded from the regulatory balance sheet in accordance with valuation requirements.
-The deferred tax asset of €22.6million (2022: €12.9million liability) is discussed in section D1.1
+Interest receivable of €83.7million (2023: €63.7million) which has been included as part of the valuation of fixed income securities on the regulatory balance sheet. - b.
+Deferred Acquisition Costs of €213.8million (2023: €180.2million).
+This value is excluded from the regulatory balance sheet in accordance with valuation requirements. - c.
+The deferred tax asset of €160.8million (2023: €125.9million) is discussed in section D11